lexbor/docs/source/examples/html/element_innerHTML.md

-The example provided illustrates how to parse an HTML string, modify an element's inner HTML content, and serialize the resulting DOM structure using Lexbor's capabilities.
-This demonstrates an essential functionality often used in web development for DOM manipulation, showcasing the ease of use of the Lexbor library for such tasks.
+The example provided illustrates how to parse an HTML string, modify an element's inner HTML content, and serialize the resulting DOM structure using `lexbor`'s capabilities.
+This demonstrates an essential functionality often used in web development for DOM manipulation, showcasing the ease of use of the `lexbor` library for such tasks.